N4N1T0/forge/README.md

 Forge is a modern, modular workspace management starter built with Next.js and Appwrite.
 It provides a solid foundation for building collaborative, feature-rich applications with workspaces, projects, tasks, comments, profiles, and role-based access.
 Use it as a base to accelerate development of SaaS-style productivity tools.

+Contributing: see the [CONTRIBUTING.md](CONTRIBUTING.md) guide for clone, run, and PR steps.

 > Status: The app is ~95% complete.
 It’s a robust boilerplate for building better apps and deeper customizations.

 ## Project Overview